122P/de Vico

-122P/de Vico is a periodic comet with an orbital period of 74 years.
-It fits the classical definition of a Halley-type comet with (20 years < period < 200 years).
+122P/de Vico is a Halley-type comet with an orbital period of 74 years.
 It was discovered by Francesco de Vico in Rome on 20 February 1846.
+It is expected to return to its next perihelion by October 2069.

 Observational history

 Discovery and loss

 During the 1846 apparition the comet reached a magnitude of 5 in mid March and was last observed in May.
 Its orbit was found to be elliptical and orbital calculations indicated that it would return between 1919 and 1925; however, the comet was not detected then.
 Despite the lack of observations, Comet de Vico was expected to return by 1995 or 1996 based on available orbital calculations at the time.

 Recovery

 An apparently new comet was spotted on 17 September 1995 by the Japanese astronomers Yuji Nakamura, Masaaki Tanaka, and Shougo Utsunomiya, when it had an apparent magnitude of 7, while it was discovered independently within 24 hours by Tsutomu Seki and Don Machholz.
 After its orbit was calculated, Brian G. Marsden, Gareth V. Williams and other astronomers have identified the comet as the rediscovery of the previously lost comet that Francesco de Vico first observed in 1846.

 By the end of September the comet had a magnitude of 5.5 and was visible by naked eye.
 It continued to brighten in the start of October, reaching a magnitude of 5.1 before starting to fade gradually.
 Its tail was reported to be up to seven degrees long.
 The comet was also observed by Ulysses spacecraft.
 It was last detected on 25 June 1996.